JL907/Sett/README.md

 * Alternate skills for different playstyles.

 ## Change Log
-`Patch 1.0.0`
-* Initial Release

-`Patch 1.1.0`
+`Patch 1.2.2`
-* Fixed aiming with Knuckle Down and Facebreaker.
-* Knuckle Down has Increased hitbox on the sides.
-* Facebreaker now has a wider angle and and now originates from character position rather than camera origin.
+* Fixed an issue where Haymaker was doing no damage to some bosses
+* Fixed an issue where Facebreaker was not sucking in some enemies
-* Sett has ragdoll on death.
+* The Show Stopper bounces Sett a bit higher on impact to prevent clipping.
-* Voiceline when selected in character select.
+* The Show Stopper has a fixed height and no longer scales height with movement speed.
+* The Show Stopper's initial dash velocity is faster.
+* Haymaker has 200% less base damage however the bonus Grit damage has increased to +300% from 50%.
+* Haymaker now has an indicator (Indicator may sometimes not appear, this is a known issue.)
+* Haymaker has a slightly tweaked visual effect.
+* Haymaker hitbox overlaps Sett a bit more.
-* Grit now decays 4 seconds after not taking any damage.
+* Grit now displays numerical value on the bar.

-* Footstep sounds and dust effect while running/sprinting.
-* Updated Sett's color theme.
+`Patch 1.2.1`
+* Fixed an Issue with Show Stopper not bouncing Sett upon landing.

 `Patch 1.2.0`
 * Show Stopper now checks if sett is on stable ground before detonating.